Natalia Ramos, MD, MPH

 UCLA Department of Psychiatry & Biobehavioral Sciences

 Dr. Ramos has extensive experience working with LGBTQ populations in clinical, advocacy, and population research settings.
 In addition to her clinical work at UCLA, Dr. Ramos is actively involved in teaching and scholarly work both locally and nationally.
 Her research interests include LGBTQ heath disparities and resilience-focused interventions.
-Dr. Ramos is the recipient of the AACAP Junior Investigator Award, which supports her ongoing research in resilience building for LGBTQ youth, as well as a Rapid Research Advances for Progress in Disparities (RRAPID) Mental Health Award.
+Dr. Ramos has received funding from the American Academy of Child & Adolescent Psychiatry Junior Investigator Award as well as a Rapid Research Advances for Progress in Disparities (RRAPID) Mental Health.

 Dr. Ramos holds a Master of Public Health (MPH) from the Harvard School of Public Health, where she worked with a team of national researchers at the Fenway Institute’s Center for Population Research.
 She completed her undergraduate education at Stanford University and received her Medical Degree from USC’s Keck School of Medicine, before completing her residency and fellowship training with UCLA.
 More >